 Irregular migrants are not going to go away – research from the Greater London Authority gives estimates of between 417,000 and 863,000 irregular migrants in the UK at the end of 2007, including 44,000 to 144,000 UK born children.
 Document checks by employers and UK Border Agency raids are having little impact on numbers and it costs an average of £12,000 to £23,000 to remove one person.
 While the Lib Dems may regret the inclusion of an ‘amnesty’ in their manifesto, this decision and the pronouncements of Boris Johnson may have opened up political space for a more honest debate about regularisation.

 But in the long term, we are not going to see any progressive shift in asylum and immigration policy, including an amnesty, unless we change our overall national narrative about immigration.
 While immigration is seen as threatening by large sectors of the public, the Conservative Party is likely to want to talk ‘tough’.
 This tough talk has the capacity to reinforce public perceptions that immigration is a problem.
 Then faced with a public that is largely hostile to immigration, politicians have been unwilling to enact any policy that might be seen as being soft on immigration.
 During this election campaign, the Liberal Democrats (and SNP, Plaid Cymru and the Greens) tried to break this vicious circle with a more positive narrative about immigration.
 If this story is lost in the new coalition politics, this will be a far more significant casualty of the immigration trade off than the cap.
 If the Liberal Democrats want to position themselves as progressives, it is vital they maintain an account of migration that stresses the positives.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.